 Needless to say, having correct finger placement is key to playing the right notes on a violin.

-But, learning the correct finger placement on the violin is going to take a good bit of practice.
-The best way in which one can do that, especially for a beginner, is by starting off by playing simple scales in first position.
+But, learning where to put your fingers on the violin is going to take a good bit of practice.
+The best way to do that, especially for a beginner, is by starting off by playing simple scales in first position.

-This technique will train the fingers to recognize the correct positioning on the fingerboard in relation to the other fingers (you can also use some violin finger tape to help guide you).
+This will train the fingers to recognize the correct positioning on the fingerboard in relation to the other fingers (you can also use some violin finger tape to help guide you).

 Furthermore, this easy exercise will also help train your ears to hear the current notes that need to be played.

 The good news is, you do not have to be an experienced violinist to practice this technique.
 All you have to do is choose a scale and play each note as slowly and separately as possible.

 Fourth Finger Practice